A Silicon Valley lender collapsed after a run on the bank. Here's what to know

 Although it was not in the same league as, say, Goldman Sachs or J.P.
 Morgan Chase, Silicon Valley Bank, or SVB, punched above its weight during its 40-year history.

-Based in Santa Clara, Calif., its clients included venture capital firms and startups, and it became a big player in the tech sector, successfully competing with bigger-name banks.
+Based in Santa Clara, California, its clients included venture capital firms and startups, and it became a big player in the tech sector, successfully competing with bigger-name banks.

 "They really developed a niche that was the envy of the banking space," says Jared Shaw, a senior analyst at Wells Fargo.
 "They are able to provide all the products and services any of these sophisticated technology companies, as well as these sophisticated venture capital and private equity funds, would need."